TL;DR

 That is why an agent dashboard should pair usage with quality.
 A team should be able to see that Copilot cloud agent was active in a repo, but also whether the resulting work passed required checks, respected branch protection, and survived code review.

-GitHub's Copilot coding agent docs emphasize session logs, branch protections, required checks, and security validation.
+GitHub's Copilot cloud agent docs emphasize branch protections, required checks, and security limits, and the agent management docs cover tracking sessions and reviewing what the agent did.
 The details matter because agent work has to be reviewable.

 If a developer cannot inspect what the agent tried, which files it touched, which checks it ran, and why it made a choice, the PR becomes harder to trust.